 - 1 ½ sheets nori seaweed

-- 1 cup red onion (for kid friendly, sub 1 celery stick)
+- ½ cup red onion, roughly chopped (for kid friendly, sub 1 extra celery stick)

 - ¼ cup fresh dill, loosely packed